Chibale Zambia: types of spirit possession

 Mashabe possession

 Chibale Zambia: types of spirit possession.
-Mashabe possession was a valued type of healing and problem solving possession.
+Mashabe possession was a valued type of healing and problem-solving possession.
 It resembled the bamukaMwami prophet possession described for the Lamba area in Doke (1931).
-Possibly some Mashabe shing’anga were the first to lead a cult of affliction possession group, much as the Mwami possession cult groups since the 1970s.11See also Stefaniszyn (1974:70,73) for the southern part of the Lala region.
+Possibly, some Mashabe shing’anga were the first to lead a cult of affliction possession group, much like the Mwami possession cult groups since the 1970s.11See also Stefaniszyn (1974:70,73) for the southern part of the Lala region.

-Mashabe healed, be it less powerful than Mwami.
-The Mashabe possessed also sang and danced.
+Mashabe healed, though less powerfully than Mwami.
+The Mashabe-possessed also sang and danced.
 The name of their rituals was kombela bamashabe.
-Initially the origin of the possessing spirits may have been different but what is remembered is that they were spirits from the Lala region: chiefs, headman and normal people.12References to Mashabe possession, in central Zambia, can be found in Doke (1927: 524 and 1931: 256) and Stefaniszyn (1964b: 156f).
-Rare in Central Province, a possession type of that or a similar name was still prominent in Eastern Province and in Malawi, Mozambique and Zimbabwe in the 1970s.
+Initially, the origin of the possessing spirits may have been different, but what is remembered is that they were spirits from the Lala region: chiefs, headman, and ordinary people.12References to Mashabe possession, in central Zambia, can be found in Doke (1927: 524 and 1931: 256) and Stefaniszyn (1964b: 156f).
+Rare in Central Province, a possession type of that or a similar name was still prominent in Eastern Province and in Malawi, Mozambique, and Zimbabwe in the 1970s.
 See, for instance, Blacking (1962), Tracey (1965), Chilivumbo (1972), and Berliner (1978).

-Mensah13 Mensah (1970a: 100). says the Nsenga mashabe possessed sang in Korekore or Chikunda and Jaspan14Jaspan (1953: 61). says that Mashabe possession came to the Tonga region, in the south of Zambia, a little before 1918 from the Karanga region.
+Mensah13 Mensah (1970a: 100). states that the Nsenga mashabe-possessed sang in Korekore or Chikunda, and Jaspan14Jaspan (1953: 61). says that Mashabe possession came to the Tonga region, in the south of Zambia, a little before 1918 from the Karanga region.
 A Zimbabwean connection seems not unlikely for Mashabe possession.
 However, in Chibale it occurred much earlier in history, possibly connected to the trade with the Chikunda.
 Carter (1972) goes as far as to suppose that all Zambian cults of affliction ultimately originate from the Shona area (which includes Korekore and Karanga).
 See how skill was handled in the Shona region.

-In the 1980s, it was not present anymore in Chibale ‘since nowadays the Mwami mediums do their work’.
+In the 1980s, it was no longer present in Chibale, “since nowadays the Mwami mediums do their work.”

 See also Mashabe songs and dances.